cpabooks/cpabooks-docs/docs/about.rst

    :align: right

-CPAbooks Best Practices book is dedicated for functional consultants or entrepreneur who wants to implement or use CPAbooks online all-in-one business
+CPAbooks Best Practices book is dedicated for functional consultants or entrepreneur who wants to implement or use CPAbooks online Cloud ERP all-in-one business services.

 application out-of-the box.
 This is an online book written based on CPAbooks **Community** and **Enterprise** Edition.

-This book covers best implementation approach for most used applications such as Sales, Purchase, Inventory, Financial Accounting and Manufacturing.
+This book covers best implementation approach for most used applications such as Sales, Purchase, Inventory, Financial Accounting, Manufacturing, Project Management, Logistic Services, Facilities Management CRM and Payrolls.

-Why this book?
+Why this CPAbook?
 ==============

-After writing `CPAbooks 10 Implementation Cookbook
-I realized that it is too difficult to have the latest and up-to-date printed book of each version for the fast evolving business application.
-CPAbooks release its stable version every 12 to 15 months.
-The aim of this book is to guide you through step-by-step configuration for business problems.
+CPAbooks is a fast-growing With itscloud-based hosting and browser base functionality CPAbooks-ERP can be accessed from anywhere, any device with any operating system.With its integrated modular functionalities covering all business processes made it the most preferred ERP.
+It’s a cost effective, simple and scalable solution efficiently suitable for small to large business enterprises.
+It has added security features like IP address restriction to protect the data from unauthorized access

 Credits
 =======